drivendataorg/open-cities-ai-challenge/README.md

 In this challenge, participants segment building footprints from aerial imagery.
 The data consists of drone imagery from 10 different cities and regions across Africa.
 The goal is to classify the presence or absence of a building on a pixel-by-pixel basis.

 ## What's in this Repository

 This repository contains code from winning competitors in the [Open Cities AI Challenge: Segmenting Buildings for Disaster Resilience](https://www.drivendata.org/competitions/60/building-segmentation-disaster-resilience/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**